saltamontes5k/PyLLM-Librarian-Sorter/README.md

 A powerful and flexible command-line tool to automatically organize and manage your ebook collection using an Ollama LLM and python.

 What It Does
-ebook-organizer scans a source directory for ebook files (like EPUB, MOBI, PDF, etc.), extracts their metadata (title, author), and moves them to a target directory in a clean, hierarchical structure.
+ebook-organizer scans a source directory for ebook files (like EPUB, MOBI, PDF, etc.), extracts their metadata (title, author), and moves them to a target directory in a clean, hierarchical structure based on this, llm decision making, search, and if required user input.

 It operates in two distinct modes to suit your workflow: